SatvikPraveen/SatvikPraveen/README.md

 I am a **Ph.D. researcher in Computer Engineering** at the **University of South Florida**, working on **Medical AI** with a focus on **Machine Learning, Deep Learning, and Generative AI** for real-world healthcare applications.
 I previously completed my **M.S. in Data Science** at **Texas A&M University**.

 My work sits at the intersection of **research and engineering** — I design models, build reproducible pipelines, run rigorous evaluations, and deploy systems that move beyond notebooks.
-I am particularly interested in **computer vision, multimodal learning, and scalable ML systems**.
+I am particularly interested in **multimodal and language-centered learning, tool-augmented ML systems, and scalable ML infrastructure**.

 I approach problems using **first-principles thinking**, emphasizing clarity, measurable impact, and end-to-end ownership — from raw data to deployed models.